dannyhope/uxbrighton/pages/attendee-guide-info-2024.md

 ### Accommodation

 Our friends at Visit Brighton have put together a comprehensive list of [accommodation](Https://book.passkey.com/go/UXBTN2024) at specially negotiated rates for UX Brighton delegates.
-This website is open for bookings *until 1st November 2023*; we advise early booking in order to guarantee your preferred hotel.
+This website is open for bookings *until 24th October 2024*; we advise early booking in to guarantee your preferred hotel.

 [Discounted hotel rates](Https://book.passkey.com/go/UXBTN2024) for UX Brighton delegates.